mrocklin/blog/_posts/work/2015-01-15-Towards-OOC-MatMul.md

 {% endhighlight %}

 18.9 GFLOPS, roughly 3 times faster than the in-memory solution.
 At first glance this is confusing - shouldn't we be slower coming from disk?
-This is because we use four cores in parallel.
+Our speedup is due to our use of four cores in parallel.
 This is good, we don't experience much slowdown coming from disk.

 It's as if all of our hard drive just became memory.